 Legal risks for company directors come in various and growing ways:

-- Financial irregularity
+- Financial irregularity when the company may be insolvent;

 Insolvency has also become a much bigger risk for directors.
 Not only is there the risks of personal liability, wrongful trading and disqualification, the Insolvency Service is now actively investigating directors, having stepped up its surveillance and investigations.
 Administrators are required to make a report.